 “DBT is more than just noticing your thought pattern, changing your thought, then changing your behavior.
 It’s more of a philosophy.
-Clients are changing the way they look, interpret and engage with the world around them,” says Yuliya Karpuk, YES Behavioral Health Specialist and DBT Skills Group Facilitator.
+Clients are changing the way they look, interpret and engage with the world around them,” says Liz Ludwig YES Co-occurring Disorders Therapist, DBT Program Coordinator.

 And it’s increasingly important to be able to provide these services to all youth, regardless of their or their family’s ability to pay.
 Research has shown that people who live in poverty are at higher risk for mental illnesses and that the mental illnesses are more severe, last longer and have worse outcomes.

 “Many kids that access our DBT services are from low-income families that normally wouldn’t have access to these valuable skills.
-They are the kids that need it most,” says Yuliya.
+They are the kids that need it most,” says Liz.
 “Their home lives are stressful with financial struggles, and they aren’t able to find the emotional support they need.”

 At YES, we look forward to continuing to work with the East King County community to increase access to this effective mental health therapy.
 A huge thank-you to our community partners who make DBT possible.

-If you or someone you know (age birth to 22) is struggling with anxiety, depression, suicidal thoughts, bullying or other issues related to mental health we provide walk-in Open Access hours (Tuesday and Thursday, 12 – 4 P.M.) at our Bellevue location.
+If you or someone you know (age birth to 22) is struggling with anxiety, depression, suicidal thoughts, bullying or other issues related to mental health we now provide “drop-in” virtual Open Access services.
 You can also contact us to schedule an appointment at 425-747-4937.